master-elise/fpga_tools/README.md

 ## yosys:

-The prefered solution is to use the packaged binary, i.e. for Debian GNU/Linux sid ``sudo apt install yosys yosys-plugin-ghdl``.
+The preferred solution is to use the packaged binary, i.e. for Debian GNU/Linux sid ``sudo apt install yosys yosys-plugin-ghdl``.
 If not available (e.g. on Debian GNU/Linux stable or testing), then assuming the dependencies
 ``sudo apt install tcl8.6-dev libreadline-dev libffi-dev bison flex`` is met: